HEALTH AND SAFETY TRAINING

 This includes all employers, self-employed people, and anyone else in control of premises, such as landlords and letting agents.
 It will explain what their legal duties are in relation to the water systems in their premises, how to carry out a risk assessment for legionella, and what control measures they may need to implement.

-IN-HOUSE TRAINING OR REMOTE ONLINE SESSIONS
+IN-HOUSE TRAINING OR ONLINE SESSIONS

 -